 - Avoid sugar, wheat, dairy, gluten, soy, caffeine, alcohol, lollies, soft drink, processed and packaged food-like substances as much as you possibly can.

-- Add in loads of easy to digest, lightly cooked vegetables, some low GI fruits (like berries), and plenty of enzyme-rich light salad vegetables.
+- Add in loads of easy to digest, lightly cooked vegetables, fruits, and plenty of enzyme-rich light salad vegetables.

 - Eat the rainbow.
 Try to get as many coloured veggies on your plate as possible.
 Always aim for at least one green veggie per meal — green veggies are incredibly alkalising and nutrient dense.